marqo-ai/local-image-search-demo/README.md

 # Running the Application

 Before you run the application you may want to configure the environment variable to suite your system.
-There are three that are used:
+There are two that are used:
 ```
 N_DOCUMENTS=<number of documents to use in the index, removing the will use all documents>
 MARQO_INDEX_NAME=<the name of the index to create and use, the default should be fine>